wjm41/ugi_gnn/README.md

 Using learnt embeddings from GNNs pretrained on docking scores to predict pIC50 for enrichment.
 Two cases are considered: Compounds from the Ugi reaction as SARS-CoV-2 Mpro inhibitors, as well as \<insert protein target here.\>

+## Backlog

+- [ ] Write tests for data loading and other utility functions
+- [ ] Weigh data by dockscore - how much of a difference does it make to the model performance?
+- [x] Begin model training

 ## Log

+1 Mar - Wrote notebooks to visualise ultra-large docking datasets, pickled slightly preprocessed dataframes for fast loading, began thinking about starting training

 28 Feb - Downloaded CDK2 dataset of IC50s (Alpha will ask John Chodera to dock) and I have downloaded datasets from Stoichet Nature paper on Ultra-Large docking to D4 Dopamine receptor and AmpC beta-lactamase.